 - Each affinity group has an appointed senior leader sponsor, who is not a member of that demographic group.
 The sponsors are charged with understanding key issues the group members face and advocating for necessary change.
-David Lender, Co-Chair of the Firm’s Litigation Department, is the Management Committee Sponsor for the Black Attorney Affinity Group.
+David Lender, Co-Chair of the Firm’s Litigation Department, is the Management Committee Sponsor for the Black Attorney Achieving Success Together (BLAST).

 - Speed Mentoring Workshop benefiting PENCIL